Quasilinear SPDEs via rough paths: Introduction

 We are interested in the parabolic PDE

 for a rough driver $f$.
-The coefficients $a, \sigma$ are assumed to be regular and uniformly elliptic, see \eqref{2.15} below for precise assumptions, and $P$ is the projection on mean-zero functions.
+The non-linearities $a, \sigma$ are assumed to be regular and uniformly elliptic, see \eqref{2.15} below for precise assumptions.
+In order to avoid difficulties related to initial and boundary values we adopt a more elliptic point of view and seek solutions which are periodic \emph{both} in the space-like coordinate $x_1$ and in the time-like coordinate $x_2$.
+This is the reason for the non-standard labelling of coordinates and the presence of the operator $P$, the projection onto mean-zero functions.
 For the right hand side $f$ we only assume control on the low regularity norm of $C^{\alpha-2}$ in the parabolic H\"older scale for $\alpha \in (\frac23,1)$ (see \eqref{c.1} for a precise statement).
 The optimal control on $u$ one could aim to obtain under these assumption is in the $C^\alpha$ norm but in this regularity class there is no classical functional analytic definition of the singular products $a(u) \partial_1^2 u$ and $\sigma(u) f$.
-In this article we assume that we have an ``off-line'' interpretation for several products such as $v \partial_2^2 v$, $vf$ (see \eqref{x93}), where $v$ solves the constant coefficient equation $\partial_2 v-a_0\partial_1^2v=f$ and show that these bounds allow to control $u$.
+In this article we assume that we have an ``off-line'' interpretation for the products $v \partial_1^2 v$, $vf$ (see \eqref{x93}), where $v( \cdot, a_0)$ is the mean-free and space-time periodic solution to the constant coefficient equation

+and show that these bounds allow us to control $u$.
 We are ultimately interested in a stochastic forcing $f$ and in this case the required control of products can be obtained using explicit moment calculations to capture stochastic cancelations.

 Our method is similar in spirit to Lyons' rough path theory \cite{Lyons1,LyonsQian,LyonsCaruanaLevy}.
 This theory is based on the observation that the analysis of stochastic integrals